 8. (1) The application of the common seal of the corporation shall be certified by

-(a) the chairperson or vice-chairperson; and
+(a) the chief executive officer; and

 (b) the person acting as secretary of the corporation, or another employee of the corporation appointed by the corporation for that purpose.